Expand your skills. Experience college life. Explore Boston.

 The New England Center for Investigative Reporting presents a once-in-a-lifetime experience for high school students interested in journalism, communications or writing: the Pre-College Summer Journalism Institute at Boston University.

-Now in its eighth summer, the Institute gives students ages 15 to 18 the opportunity to expand their skills, experience college life and explore Boston.
+Now in its ninth summer, the Institute gives students ages 15 to 18 the opportunity to expand their skills, experience college life and explore Boston.

 Each two-week session expands student skills through hands-on, real-life learning.
 Uniquely, we make the entire city of Boston the reporting beat.
 Guided by award-winning working journalists, students report and write on what’s happening in real time: government, business, sports, crime, courts, the arts and more.
 We expose students to techniques for hard core investigations, too.

 The Institute also serves as an exploration of campus life.
 Students not commuting from home live in Boston University residence halls and eat at the student dining hall.
 Instructors use the same textbook from BU’s journalism fundamentals course, and give students the freedom to pursue their own stories.

 We’ve made time for students to explore the city of Boston, its museums, its shopping and its history.
 Many students tour Boston University as well as nearby schools such as Harvard, MIT, Boston College, Tufts, Emerson, Northeastern and University of Massachusetts at Boston.

 What to expect: Each day, five blocks.

 WHAT TO EXPECT: EACH DAY, FIVE BLOCKS.

 Classroom starts each day with a review of journalism fundamentals in a collegiate format.
 Boston University’s core journalism textbook provides daily readings and writing assignments.
 Instructors cover: story ideas; sources and research; interviewing; writing leads; story structure; writing for broadcast and web; accuracy; libel; ethics; and more.